webplatform/docs/css/properties/line-height/index.md

 |Description=The specified length is used in the calculation of the line box height: a number immediately followed by a length unit - <code>px</code>, <code>em</code>, <code>pc</code>, <code>in</code>, <code>mm</code>.
 Negative values cannot be used.
 }}{{CSS Property Value
 |Data Type=<percentage>
-|Description=The used value of the property is the percentage of the element's font size.
+|Description=The value of this property is determined by multiplying this number by the element's font size.
 Negative values cannot be used.
+}}{{CSS Property Value
+|Data Type=none
+|Description=This value has no effect on the rendering of the element and for block inline elements it is equivalent to 'normal.'
 }}
 }}
 {{Examples_Section